dongguanting/dongguanting/README.md

 #  🙋 About Me

 I am a final-year Master's student at the Pattern Recognition and Intelligent System Laboratory([PRIS-NLP](https://pris-nlp.github.io/en/#hero)), Beijing University of Posts and Telecommunications (BUPT), advised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
 My research interests focus on Information Extration, Information Retrieval and large language modeling.
 Previously, I obtained my Bachelor's degree from the college of information and communication engineering, BUPT.
-I was research intern at Meituan (Knowledge Graph Grouup) in 2022 and Alibaba Damo Acedemy (M6 Group) in 2023.
+I was research intern at Meituan (Knowledge Graph Grouup) in 2022 and Alibaba DAMO Acedemy (M6 Group) in 2023.

 Here is my homepage： [Homepage](https://dongguanting.github.io/)